Azure-Samples/cognitive-services-speech-sdk/public_samples/README.md

 ## News

 Please check [here](https://aka.ms/csspeech/whatsnew) for release notes and older releases.

+* Speech SDK Release 1.11.0

+  March 2020 we released version 1.11.0 of the Speech SDK

+* Speech SDK Release 1.10.0

+  February 2020 we released version 1.10.0 of the Speech SDK

 * Speech SDK Release 1.9.0

   January 2020 we released version 1.9.0 of the Speech SDK